liulab-dfci/RIMA_pipeline/README.md

 |  | **---RIMA REPORT---** |  |
 | report | RIMA HTML Report Using Multiqc | Human, Mouse |

-**Notice**: When you run Mouse data, do not run the tools that aren't available for **Mouse Model**  (e.g. if you set ImmnueDeconv: true in the execution file, the results from ImmnueDeconv would be unreliable when you use Mouse data)

 ## 1.Install